dominikcebula/spring-boot-web-http-payload-logger/README.md

 [![CI Pipeline](https://github.com/dominikcebula/spring-web-http-payload-logger/actions/workflows/maven.yml/badge.svg)](https://github.com/dominikcebula/spring-web-http-payload-logger/actions/workflows/maven.yml)

-# 📦 Spring Web HTTP Payload Logger
+# 📦 Spring Boot Web HTTP Payload Logger

 ## ℹ️ Introduction

-Spring Web HTTP Payload Logger is a reusable library that enables logging of HTTP request and response payloads in Spring Web applications.
+Spring Boot Web HTTP Payload Logger is a reusable library that enables logging of HTTP request and response payloads in Spring Web applications.
 It provides an easy way to monitor and debug HTTP communications by capturing and logging the payloads of incoming requests and outgoing responses.